Carolina Reaper

 Ed Currie began growing peppers because of his interest in the health benefits of hot peppers, born from his family’s history of early death from heart disease and cancer.
 He found that indigenous populations from around the world who eat hot peppers with meals have extremely small instances of these diseases, prompting his focus on peppers as a delicious and healthy food staple.
 Read more about Ed Currie here.

 TASTE: Typically superhots have chemical undertones, as if you can actually taste the capsaicin.
 The Carolina Reaper has a sweet and fruity flavor, right before the heat kicks in.
-The Puckerbutt Pepper Company wants their peppers to not only challenge the taste buds but to also enhance the flavor of food.
-There’s a lot more flavor to the Carolina Reaper then you’ll find in most extremely hot peppers.
+The Puckerbutt Pepper Company wants its peppers to not only challenge the taste buds but also enhance the flavor of food.
+There’s a lot more flavor to the Carolina Reaper than you’ll find in most extremely hot peppers.
 With that being said, this still is an extremely hot pepper.
 Eating it raw is not really advised.

 Have more information?